These goals scored are for Eusebio, says Ronaldo

-Real Madrid forward dedicates brace against Celta Vigo to Portuguese legend, who died on Sunday
+Real Madrid's star striker Cristiano Ronaldo dedicates his brace against Celta Vigo to the late Portuguese footballing legend, who passed away this Sunday

 Cristiano Ronaldo racked up his 400th career goal with a brace in Monday’s 3-0 win over Celta Vigo and afterwards dedicated his performance to Portuguese great Eusebio, who died on Sunday.